ABHIKALVIUM/github-profile-analyzer/README.md

 **Log-scaled scoring** — Prevents celebrity developers from making the metric meaningless for typical users.
 A developer with 50 repos and 200 followers will score in the 55–65 range, not near zero.

 ---

-*Submitted by — MERN Stack Developer · Applying for Backend Node.js Internship at Educase India*